RCMP Real Estate Buyers

 Question: Are there any other inspections I should do?

 Answer: Yes If the property is on a well and has a septic you will need to test these as well.
 You will test the well to make sure that the levels of bacteria, arsenic and uranium are within allowable limits.
 This is a requirement for your mortgage.
 You should also do a Flow Test on the well to determine how much water the well is currently producing.
 Finally you should do a septic inspection.
-All these inspections will be covered by IRP but you must ask the house inspector to recommend these tests in the inspection report and then you will give this report to your IRP rep. You will have to pay for these up front and submit your receipts to Brookfield for repayment.
+All these inspections will be covered by the RCMP but you must ask the house inspector to recommend these tests in the inspection report and then you will give this report to your RCMP Relocation rep. You will have to pay for these up front and submit your receipts to Brookfield for repayment.

 Question: My house hunting trip is a week.
 How many days should I spend actually looking for a house?